-Nevertheless, without fail I would make a wish each time I crunched a wish chip.
-I wished for the same thing every time.
+Every time I crunched a wish chip, I wished for the same thing.

 I wished for my mum to be healed.

 Now even if you had asked, I would have said I didn’t really believe in wishes… but I felt I had to try.